 SES operates a Sick Pay Scheme where entitlement to sickness payments is linked to length of service.
+All sick pay (except Statutory Sick Pay) is at the Director's discretion.

 Sickness entitlements will be paid according to the following scales: